FePhyFoFum/PyPHLAWD/docs/scripts.md

 `pxs2fa` from the suite [phyx](https://github.com/FePhyFoFum/phyx) can be used to convert it.
 EX: `python setup_clade.py CLADE BAIT_DIR/ PHLAWD_DB.db OUTDIR/`

+### Other Scripts

--`add_clade_cluster` This will run during the main program or can be run separately to combine clusters together.
+-`add_clade_cluster.py` This will run during the main program or can be run separately to combine clusters together.
 The user specifies a folder with clusters to combine.
 This should contain a set of fasta files that end in `.fa` and their corresponding alignments ending in `.aln`.
 The user can also specify a log file or alternatively the logfile `pyphlawd.log` will have the information written to.
+EX: `python add_clade_cluster.py CLUSTER_FOLDER OUT_FOLDER OPTIONAL_LOGFILE`